4 Bonding and Energy Transfer

 VSEPR stands for Valence Shell Electron Pair Repulsion theory.
 It is a common sense type treatment of how repulsive electron regions might prefer to orient themselves in 3D space.
 Here's a surprise - they want to get as far away from each other as possible.
 Why?
 Well they ARE all negative in charge so coulomb's law (\(F \propto q_1q_2/r^2\)) says a negative and a negative will repulse each other.
 However, those regions are tethered to the nuclei that make up the molecule so they can't completely "get away".
 They CAN however, position themselves to be as far apart as possible.
 This will maximize the \(r\) term in coulomb's law which minimizes the repulsion.

-We come up with the shapes based on the number of electron regions around a central atom.
+We come up with the shapes based on the number of electron regions around a central atom and the fact that those regions repulse each other to get as far apart as possible.
 There can be 2, 3, 4, 5, or 6 regions.
-Now to be fair, the 5 and 6 regions are when we exceed the octet rule an jump up to 10 and 12 electrons.
+Now to be fair, the 5 and 6 regions are when we exceed the octet rule and jump up to 10 and 12 electrons.
 We kind of left those expanded octets out when we did our electron dot formulas because it makes things a bit more complicated.
 None-the-less, I have no problems pointing out examples with 5 and 6 regions.
 If we play the repulsion game, you will come up with the following 5 shapes for all those cases.